 Negative vs. Positive Language

-Research has shown that ‘don’t,’ ‘stop,’ and other forms of negative language actually do more harm than good.
+Research has shown that negative language actually does more harm than good.
 The reason?
 Discipline worded negatively is much harder to understand.

 On the other hand, positive language tells them what to do instead and eliminates confusion.
 It reinforces good behaviour, is clear, and requires that the parents put more thought into their discipline.
 In truth, when we default to the same phrases, our children are more likely to ignore us.